fsosn/Analiza_grafow/README.md

-# Analiza_grafow
+# Graphs_C

-Projekt: program służący do analizy grafów
+### Autors

-Twórcy: Filip Sosnowski, Krzysztof Tadeusiak
+Filip Sosnowski, Krzysztof Tadeusiak

+### About
+This program allows you to find shortest path using Dijkstra algorithm and check whether it's connected using BFS algorithm.

+### Course
+Programming languages and methods